Minore railway station

 Minore railway station was a regional railway station located on the Main Western line, serving the Orana locality of Minore.

 History

 Minore station opened in 1887 as Manoa.
-It is was renamed Minore at an unknown date, and closed to passenger services in 1975.
+It was renamed Minore at an unknown date, and closed to passenger services in 1975.
 The station building subsequently demolished.
 However, a safeworking hut was built on the platform by the 1990s for use by railway workers, and by 2007 the platform was still in staff use.